KunalSachdev2005/KunalSachdev2005/README.md

 ## 👨‍💻 About Me

 <p align="justify">
-I'm a rising sophomore pursuing a Bachelor's in Computer Science at the University of Waterloo.
+I'm a rising sophomore pursuing a Bachelor's in Computer Science with Minors in Statistics and Economics at the University of Waterloo.
 </p>

 <br>